ykxvqze/bash_projects/database_merger.md

 5. Database maintainers strip all identifying information from their own datasets (e.g. original IDs, citizen names, social security numbers, etc.) replacing these with just a link_ID column.
 6. Database maintainers send their now modified datasets to the researchers who will work on the combined data.

-This way, neither the database maintainers, nor 3rd party (e.g. bot), nor researchers can identify any linked entry.
+This way, neither the database maintainers, nor 3rd party (bot), nor researchers can identify any linked entry.

 ### Example